Multivariate Analytic Combinatorics for Cost Constrained Channels: Spectral Properties of Cost-Diverse Graphs

-Introducing the diagonal matrix $\bD_k$ with entries $[\bD_k]_{ii} = \mathrm{e}^{\imu \phi_k B(v_i)}$, we can decompose the cost-enumerator matrix to
+Introducing the diagonal matrix $\ve{D}_k$ with entries $[\ve{D}_k]_{ii} = \mathrm{e}^{\imu \phi_k B(v_i)}$, we can decompose the cost-enumerator matrix to

-The second part of the lemma directly follows from the similarity of the matrices $\bP_G(x \mathrm{e}^{\imu\phi_k})$ and $\bP_G(x)$ proven in the first part of the lemma. \end{proof} We will use this property to prove that the Eigenvalues of $\bP_G(x)$ have a very special structure, when $x$ varies over the complex circle.
-We continue with another auxiliary result that will serve to prove the subsequent result on the spectral structure of $\bP_G(x)$ on the complex circle. \begin{lemma} Let $G$ be a strongly connected and cost-diverse graph with largest cost-period $c$.
-Then, there exist two equal-length cycles at the same state whose cost difference is precisely $c$. \end{lemma} \begin{proof} For convenience we denote in the following for a path $\bp$ by $\init(\bp)$ the initial vertex of its first edge and by $\final(\bp)$ the terminal vertex of its last edge.
-To this end, recall the definition of cost-period $c$.
-Since $c$ is the largest cost-period, Definition \ref{def:cost:period} guarantees the existence of $\eta \in \N$ pairs of paths $\bp_i$, $\bp'_i$, $i\in [\eta]$, both of length $m_i$, where for each $i$, $\bp_i$ and $\bp'_i$ start in the same vertex $ v_i\triangleq\init(\bp_i)=\init(\bp'_i) $ and end in the same vertex $ u_i\triangleq\final(\bp_i)=\final(\bp'_i) $ such that the greatest common divisor of their cost differences is $\tau(\bp_i)-\tau(\bp_i')$ is $c$.
+The second part of the lemma directly follows from the similarity\footnote{Two square matrices $\ve{A}$ and $\ve{B}$ are \emph{similar} if there exists an invertible diagonal matrix $\ve{D}$ such that $\ve{A} = \ve{D}^{-1}\ve{B}\ve{D}$.
+Similar matrices have the same eigenvalues with the same multiplicities \cite[Cor.
+1.3.4]{horn_matrix_2012}.} of the matrices $\ve{P}_G(x \mathrm{e}^{\imu\phi_k})$ and $\mathrm{e}^{\imu\phi_kb}\ve{P}_G(x)$ proven in the first part of the lemma. \end{proof} We now continue with another auxiliary result that will serve to prove the subsequent result on the spectral structure of $\ve{P}_G(x)$ on the complex circle.
+Note that the proof of this result is conceptually related to the proof in \cite[Prop.
+3.8]{marcus_introduction_2001} that an irreducible graph is aperiodic (i.e., has period 1) if and only if it is primitive. \begin{lemma} Let $G$ be a strongly connected and cost-diverse graph with cost period $c$.
+Then there exist two equal length cycles at the same vertex whose cost difference is precisely $c$. \end{lemma} \begin{proof} For convenience, for a path $\ve{p}$ we write $\init(\ve{p})$ for the initial vertex of its first edge and $\final(\ve{p})$ for the terminal vertex of its last edge.
+Since $c$ is the cost period of $G$, Definition~\ref{def:cost:period} guarantees the existence of $\eta \in \N$ pairs of paths $\ve{p}_i$ and $\ve{p}'_i$ for $1\leq i\leq\eta$ such that: (1) $\ve{p}_i$ and $\ve{p}'_i$ share the same length $m_i$, (2) $\ve{p}_i$ and $\ve{p}'_i$ start in the same vertex $ v_i\triangleq\init(\ve{p}_i)=\init(\ve{p}'_i) $ and end in the same vertex $ u_i\triangleq\final(\ve{p}_i)=\final(\ve{p}'_i) $, and (3) the greatest common divisor of their cost differences $\tau(\ve{p}_i)-\tau(\ve{p}_i')$ is $c$.
 Hence, by Bézout's identity, there exist (possibly negative) integers $z_i \in \mathbb{Z}$ such that